qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 Description
 ...........

+This algorithm takes a polygon or line vector layer and combines their geometries into new geometries.
+One or more attributes can be specified to dissolve only geometries belonging to the same class (having the same value for the specified attributes), alternatively all geometries can be dissolved.

-This algorithm combines the geometries of a polygon or line layer.
-It either combines all geometries in the layer or combines the geometries based on a common value in a certain field.
-If the geometries to be combined are spatially separated from each other the output will be multi geometries.
-In case the input is a polygon layer, common boundaries of adjacent polygons being combined are erased.
+If the geometries to be dissolved are spatially separated from each other the output will be multi geometries.
+In case the input is a polygon layer, common boundaries of adjacent polygons being dissolved will get erased.

 Parameters
 ..........